iashishbhandari/ABNetworkKit/ABNetworkKit/Deployment/Usage.md

 ### NetworkSecurityPolicy

-The `evaluateServerTrust` method on a `URLRequest` will automatically provide a `URLCredential` to a `URLAuthenticationChallenge` when appropriate based on user defined `ABSSLPinningMode` policy:
+The `evaluateServerTrust` method on the `NetworkSecurityPolicy` will automatically provide a `URLCredential` to a `URLAuthenticationChallenge` when appropriate based on a user defined `ABSSLPinningMode` policy:

 ```swift